Planning for reteaching

 Do it differently

-Once you have identified what you want to re-teach you then have to think about how you are going to close the gap.
-Simply repeating how you taught it first time is probably not going to work – because it didn’t!
-Start by completing the question students struggled on and identify what knowledge and vocabulary students need to know.
-Write the key three questions you want students to be able to answer by the end of your lesson and importantly, script the student response you are expecting.
-Then sequence this knowledge through your lesson and use multiple choice questions to dig into understanding and make thinking visible.
+Once you have identified what you want to reteach you can then think about how you are going to close any gaps.
+Simply repeating how you taught it first time is probably not going to work – because it didn’t first time around!
+Start by completing the questions yourself that students struggled on and identify what knowledge students needed to know.
+Write the key three questions you want students to be able to answer by the end of your reteach lesson and, importantly, script the student response you are expecting.
+Then sequence this knowledge through your lesson and use multiple choice questions to explore understanding and make thinking visible.
 Model what great work looks like using visualisers and student work.
 And finally, think how you will check to make sure the gap has been closed both now and in the future.

 Kluger, A. N., & DeNisi, A. (1996).
 The effects of feedback interventions on performance: A historical review, a meta-analysis, and a preliminary feedback intervention theory.
 Psychological Bulletin, 119(2), 254–284.